aayush06januay06-a11y/Inductionprogramme-/README.md

 ## 8:30- 9:30 AM :- *Visit to Gurudwara Shahib*
 our whole batch started our day at gurudwara listening to shabad kirtan, praying to the God.

+## 9:30 - 10:00 AM :- *Refreshments*
+After visiting the gurudwara all the students were given Refreshments to recharge themselves